grifart/smoothscroll/README.md

 yarn dev
 ```

 Every piece of this library comes with its unit test sitting alongside the script.
 Whole library is covered by integration test sitting in `src` folder.
+Note that you have to build assets first (`yarn build`) before running a test.